GPS amplifier +16dB

 Use cable with lower loss, or use an amplier, or both?

 RF240 low-loss coaxial cable works well for distances of up to approximately 40 metres from antenna to repeater when using an outdoor antenna with 35dB of signal gain.

 Any longer than this and signal losses through attenuation become significant.

 This situation can be overcome by using a cable with a better loss characteristic; generally the thicker the cable the less attenuation is experienced.

 FalTech GPS can advise which cable type is most suitable for any situation – just call and let us “do the math”.

-We know all the loss characteristics of a wide range of cable types and can calculate whether your situation can be solved simply by deploying low-loss cable, or by the addition of an amplifier, or both.
+We know the loss characteristics of a wide range of cable types and can calculate whether your situation can be solved simply by deploying low-loss cable, or by the addition of an amplifier, or both.

 Using an amplifier to extend antenna cable range